robwil/mirrorxyz/Blog post 0 - Introducing the blog series.md

 In this blog post series, I would like to contribute further reflections on what platform cooperatives and blockchain-based decentralized applications ([dApps](https://ethereum.org/en/dapps/#what-are-dapps)) can learn from one another.

-1. "The issue of trust" will explore whether trustless blockchain technology is really a good fit for high-trust institutions like cooperatives.
+1. "[The issue of trust](https://mirror.xyz/robwil.eth/Z845RyKTdS-tkoUIpUzf2wVzhiTzBY5qo8kj4uvh0fQ)" explores whether trustless blockchain technology is really a good fit for high-trust institutions like cooperatives.
 2. "Blueprint for cooperative fundraising on the blockchain" will introduce a dual token model that can allow platform cooperatives to access capital without giving up governance.
 3. "Are the cooperative principles achievable with blockchain technology?" will explore whether the 7 cooperative principles are compatible with and feasible to achieve with blockchain technology.